Site Builder is a legacy product and is no longer available to new Customers. |

 Back to topThe first view you will see after entering the design window is the Style tab.

 The style settings allow you to change the colours and fonts on your website.
-Choose your own custom settings or apply one of the presets (more on that to follow), enabling you to tweak just a few choice elements.
+Choose your custom settings or apply one of the presets (more on that to follow), enabling you to tweak just a few choice elements.

 Colours